devlibx/emacs/README.md

 C-h k
 => Now your can type type the key and get the help

+# Code
+C-c l s => consult-lsp-symboles  => This will show all symboles in the Project C-c C-c C-r  => Run rust  (If you start with C-u then it will ask for user input also) C-c C-c C-t  => Run rust test

 # Fast navigation in code -> your can jump in code faster with these keys
 M-e => end of next block
 M-a => begining of next block